-14.05 PERMITTED AND PROHIBITED TREE SPECIES (Townships and Villages without a Tree Commission)
+13.05 PERMITTED AND PROHIBITED TREE SPECIES (Townships)

-The Village/Township shall establish and adopt an Approved and Prohibited Tree Species list in this section.
+The Township shall establish and adopt an Approved and Prohibited Tree Species list in this section.
 All trees required by this Chapter shall adhere to the then current Approved and Prohibited Tree Species list.
 To fulfill Section ####, the Zoning Code recommends that the Township primarily approve trees that are native to the area and are non-water intensive.